efrecon/dotfiles/README.md

 directories, one per tool.
 You are welcome to use those files, but might mostly be interested in the installer.
 The installer is able to copy a specific set of files for a given distribution, and will automatically backup existing files before overwriting them.
+In addition, when relevant, the installer is also able to delegate installation procedures per tool, if necessary.

 The organisation of the repository and its dot files is as follows:

 * There should be one sub-directory per recognised tool under the root directory of this repository.
-The installer will recursively copy all files under that directory to your home directory, unless the following rule match.
+The installer will recursively copy all dot files/directories under that directory to your home directory, unless the following rule match.
+In addition, any executable file matching `*.sh` will be executed.
+This enables tool-specific installation procedures.
 * Under the [`distro`](./distro) sub-directory, there should be as many distro specific directories as necessary, e.g. `ubuntu` or `darwin`.
 Distribution names are always in lowercase.
 Under those distribution specific